mfsiat/LyricsFinder/README.md

 ![](https://github.com/mfsiat/Lyrics-Search-with-MusicXMatch-API/blob/master/lfinder.gif)

+## Usage

+- Use git clone to build the app.

+- Make sure to get your own api and add it into the **.env**.

+- The app was motivated from [Brad from Traversy Media]

 ### Limitations

 - Some songs don't have any lyrics or their lyrics were not updated by the MusicXMatch so our application gives us error.

 - Others are all good.

+- Deleted the app from heroku.

+- All components and others are fine.